grscheller/neovim-notes/basicTextEditing.md

 # Basic text editing by example
 This should be enough to enable you to be productive with vim.
 For many years, this is basically all I knew.
-Vim, like EMACS, is a very power editor.
+Vim, like EMACS, is a very powerful editor.
 These examples barely scratch the surface of what it can do.

+I think with a few weeks of practice, the material covered here can be internalized and eventually become part of your "muscle memory."

 (TL;DR) Vim is actually a Turing complete language.
 It can be turned into a complete IDE with full Unix Shell support.

-I think with a few weeks of practice, the material covered here can be internalized and eventually become part of your "muscle memory."

 ## Vim has 4 main modes:
 * _Normal Mode_